'Tiger Who Came to Tea' author Judith Kerr dies aged 95

-LONDON (Reuters) - Judith Kerr, the author of “The Tiger Who Came to Tea”, has died at the age of 95 after a short illness, her publisher said.
+LONDON (Reuters) - Author Judith Kerr, whose Jewish family fled from the Nazis when she was a young girl and whose story “The Tiger Who Came to Tea” enchanted a generation of children, has died at the age of 95.

+Her death was announced by her publisher, Harper Collins, which said that Kerr had died after a short illness.
+It did not specify a cause.

+Kerr told Reuters on 2015 that when her daughter Tacy was a toddler, the girl would often say “Talk the tiger”.
+Years later, when both of her children were at school and she was wondering what to do next, she hit upon the idea of a book.

+It was published in 1968 to critical acclaim and has been a bestseller ever since, with “Mog the Forgetful Cat” following in 1970, the first of a long series.

-Born in Berlin, Kerr’s family left Germany in 1933 to escape the rise of the Nazi Party and came via Paris to England.
+Kerr was born in Berlin and her family left Germany in 1933 to escape the rise of the Nazi Party and came to Britain via Paris.

 The family’s struggle to get by as impoverished refugees in Paris and then wartime London formed the subject of Kerr’s autobiographical trilogy that started with “When Hitler Stole Pink Rabbit”, published in 1971.